rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 The most irritant for a research scholar is interpersonal relationships with supervisors and colleagues under the same supervisor/or in the same department.
 Most supervisors, even in India's leading institutions, treat a research scholar as a personal assistant and a helping hand.
 In one of my old posts, I described a few [anecdotes](Topics/PhDstudents.md) about the treatments meted out to research scholars by their respective supervisors in many reputed institutions in India.
-The absence of a healthy, mutual, respectful interpersonal relationship breeds contempt for the supervisor and leads to serious animosity between advisee and advisor, affecting a scholar's demeanor.
+The absence of a healthy, mutually respectful interpersonal relationship breeds contempt for the supervisor and leads to serious animosity between advisee and advisor, affecting a scholar's demeanor.
 The kind of problems between an advisee and advisor could be:
 - Lack of communication
 - Absent supervisor